 The first extensive network of Cooperative Stations was setup in the 1890s as a result of an act of congress in 1890, that established the Weather Bureau, but many of it's stations began operating long before that time.
 John Companius Holm's weather records, taken without benefit of instruments in 1644 and 1645, were the earliest known observations in the United States.
 Subsequently many persons, including George Washington, Thomas Jefferson and Benjamin Franklin, maintained weather records.
 Jefferson maintained an almost unbroken record of weather observations between 1776 and 1816.
 Washington took his last weather observation just a few days before he died.
 Two of the most prestigious awards given to Cooperative Weather Observers are named after Holm and Jefferson.
 Because of it's many decades of relatively stable operation, high station density, and high proportion of rural locations, the Cooperative Network has been recognized as the most definitive source of information on U.S. climate trends for temperature and precipitation.
 Cooperative Stations form the core of the U.S. Historical Climate Network (HCN) and the U.S. Reference Climate Network.

 Equipment to gather this data is provided and maintained by the National Weather Service.
-Data forms are sent monthly to the National Climatic Data Center (NCDC) in Asheville, North Carolina.
+Data forms are sent monthly to the National Center for Enviromental Information (NCEI) in Asheville, North Carolina.
 The data is digitized, quality controlled, and subsequently archived.
 Volunteer weather observers regularly and conscientiously contribute their time so that their observations can provide vital information needed.
 This data is invaluable in learning more about floods, droughts and heat and cold waves, which inevitably affect everyone.
 They are used in agricultural planning and assessments, engineering, environmental-impact assessments, utilities planning and litigation.
 The data plays a critical role in efforts to recognize and evaluate the extent of human impacts on climate from local and global scales.

 At present NWS Mount Holly has 69 cooperative stations which span across most of New Jersey, Delaware, Eastern Maryland and Eastern Pennsylvania.
-For more information or questions please contact the Observing Program Leader.
+For more information or questions please contact the Co-op Team.